 Here’s how to add the Search bar widget to the Home Screen on Android:

-- Tap and hold on the Home Screen.
+- Tap and hold on to the Home Screen.

 - When the launcher menu appears, select Widgets.